Titus Two Women-06 Mothers Energized by Grace Love Their Children .doc

 Women Energized by Grace Love Their Children

 Women energized by grace love their children.
 That is what Titus 2:4 says.
-We are going to see how to love children with love they can feel this evening.
+We are going to see how to love children with love they can feel.
 But before we do that we need to ask why are we even here tonight?
-Why do we even sacrifice another hourplus to gather in this building and study God’s Word?
+Why do we even sacrifice another hour-plus to gather in this building and study God’s Word?
 The answer is that we desire to be a faithful part of Christ’s church!

-You see, this evening you and I are part of something big, something grand, something that dwarfs all our broken down cars, lost jobs, bad health, work pressures, social problems, or even personal loneliness…this evening through Jesus Christ, you and I are a part of what God has chosen as His priority in the Universe.
+You see, you and I are part of something big, something grand, something that dwarfs all our broken down cars, lost jobs, bad health, work pressures, social problems, or even personal loneliness.
+This evening through Jesus Christ, you and I are a part of what God has chosen as His priority in the universe.
 We are in partnership with GOD.
 Think of that.
 You and I are equity holders in something that will never end, never fail, never decay–we are a vital part of Christ’s church!

 God’s plan to work in the world is through His church.
 Why not remind yourself of that by looking at three passages of Scripture with me tonight.
 In fact you may even want to pencil in three words on the pages of your Bibles.